maisieccino/personal-site/src/pages/about.md

 ### Apple Inc

-**Site Reliability Engineer**, January 2020 to present
+**Site Reliability Engineer**, January 2020 to November 2023

-I'm working in the Cloud Services organisation at Apple as a site reliability engineer.
-I get to work with bare metal and kubernetes and a range of languages and codebases, as well as being on call for my team's individual product.
+I worked in the Cloud Services organisation at Apple as a site reliability engineer.
+I was able to work with bare metal and kubernetes and a range of languages and codebases, as well as being on call for my team's service (Object Storage).

 ### Limejump Ltd.